 Hae Won SOHN is a visual artist, currently based in Baltimore, MD.
 She is a long-term resident artist/instructor at Baltimore Clayworks and Adjunct Professor of Ceramics at the Corcoran School of Art & Design at the George Washington University in DC.
 Coming from Seoul, South Korea; Sohn earned her Master of Fine Arts degree at Cranbrook Academy of Art.

 Prior to Cranbrook, she achieved her Bachelor of Fine Arts degree in Ceramics from the College of Design at Kookmin University located in Seoul.

 Sohn was the recipient of the Tony Hepburn Scholarship and the Chrissy Award of the year of 2017 at Cranbrook Academy of Art.
-Her work has been exhibited both in South Korea and throughout the States at venues including Sculpture Space NYC, The Clay Studio of Philadelphia, Museum of Contemporary Art Detroit, David Salkin Creative and Kyung-in Museum of Fine Art.
+Her work has been exhibited both in South Korea and throughout the States at venues including Gray Contemporary, Houston, TX; MONO Practice, Baltimore, MD; Next Step Studio & Gallery, Ferndale, MI; The Clay Studio, Philadelphia, PA; and Kyung-In Museum of Fine Art, Seoul, South Korea.